jericson/jericson.github.io/_posts/2019-06-22-disneyland.md

 even more delightful.

 Now parking isn't perfect.
-We recently visited when an escalator broke down so it was be slow to get everyone to the tram area.
+We recently visited when an escalator broke down so it was slow to get everyone to the tram area.
 Since the floors are parked one at a time, one escalator is full while the rest are unused.
 There aren't enough elevators to handle all the strollers and wheelchairs that come through, so people have to stand in a long line for what I call "the first ride of the day".
 The top floor is uncovered and gets insanely hot.

 A new parking structure, which is currently getting built, will, no